-On the evening of Friday the 13th in September 1991, the funky little counter-cultural and gay-friendly nightclub Re-bar at 1114 Howell Street in downtown Seattle is the site of a music-biz party held to celebrate the pending release of an unassuming second album by the then-still pre-fame "grunge rock" band Nirvana.
-While Nevermind will go on to make major music history by selling more than 10 million copies in the U.S. alone, on this night the members of Nirvana make minor rock 'n' roll history by becoming perhaps the only group ever to be 86'd from their own party for engaging in a drunken food-fight.
+On the evening of Friday the 13th in September 1991, the funky little counter-cultural and gay friendly nightclub Re-bar at 1114 Howell Street in downtown Seattle is the site of a music-business party held to celebrate the pending release of a second album by the then still pre-fame "grunge rock" band Nirvana.
+While Nevermind will go on to make music history by selling more than 10 million copies in the U.S. alone, on this night the members of Nirvana make minor rock 'n' roll history by becoming perhaps the only group ever to be 86'd from their own party for engaging in a drunken food fight.

 It has long been a rock 'n' roll tradition for a band (and its associated record label) to throw a "listening party" to mark the occasion of a new album's release.
-Usually the artists don't perform at such a function, but instead act as genial and grateful hosts to a crowd of industry insiders, family members, and friends who all gather to listen to the disc being played over a sound system.
-Typically attendees are also offered a nice array of tasty appetizers and a few libations and perhaps some promotional souvenirs.
+Usually the artists don't perform at such functions, but instead act as genial and grateful hosts to a crowd of industry insiders, family members, and friends who all gather to listen to the disc being played over a sound system.
+Typically attendees are also offered an array of appetizers and a few libations and perhaps some promotional souvenirs.